|

-Hanauma Bay has become so popular that it now requires a reservation to visit.
-Their pilot program aims to cap the number of visitors to 1,400 per day.
+Hanauma Bay has become so popular that it now requires a time slot reservation to visit.
+Their pilot program aims to cap the number of visitors to 1400 per day.

 Prepare to arrive before opening as the large parking lot fills up fast.
 There is a USD 3.00 fee to park.
-Do note, while the lot looks large, it can only accommodate 300 vehicles which fill up by 9 am.
+Do note, while the lot looks large, it has 300 parking spaces which fill up by 9 am.

-Even if you have a reservation to visit Hanauma Bay, the parking is first come, first served basis.
+Even with a Hanauma Bay reservation, the parking is on a first come, first served basis.
+Since Hawaii has high crime, leave nothing behine.

 What If Hanauma Bay Parking Is Full?

-If the Hanauma Bay parking lot is full and you’ve driven around for a while, there’s another option.
+If the Hanauma Bay parking lot is full, there’s another option.
 Just across the Kalanianaole Highway is the Koko Head District Park.
 Visitors park there to hike the Koko Head Trail.

-While it takes a few minutes to walk back to Hanauma Bay, at least you won’t need to reschedule your snorkeling excursion to another day.
-Plus, you don’t need to pay for parking.
+While it takes a few minutes to walk back to Hanauma Bay, it’s better than rescheduling your snorkeling excursion to another day.
+Plus, parking is complimentary.

 Without a vehicle, they are other options for getting to Hanauma Bay.
 Firstly, the Go City Card includes admission to Hanauma Bay.